-As leading wedding planners and wedding coordinators working across London & the East of England (Norfolk, Suffolk, Cambridge & Essex) there’s one question I’m often asked by couples looking for some professional wedding planning help – what’s the difference between a wedding planner and a wedding coordinator?
+As a leading Norfolk wedding planner and wedding coordinator working across the East of England (Norfolk, Suffolk, Cambridge & Essex), there’s one question I’m often asked by couples looking for some professional wedding planning help – what’s the difference between a wedding planner and a wedding coordinator?
 If you’re currently exploring the services of a wedding planner or wedding coordinator, then today’s blog should be a great read for you!

-Firstly, we want to dispel a myth for you – hiring a wedding planner or a wedding coordinator is not merely an American tradition or a luxury that only the enormously wealthy indulge in!
-In this day and age, busy couples are investing vast amounts of cash in hosting the wedding of their dreams, so it makes sense that you plan a wedding which exceeds all expectations!
-In many cases, this can mean hiring wedding professionals to ensure your vision for the perfect wedding is bought to life, although do be aware that the role of a wedding planner is quite different to the services a wedding coordinator provides.
+Firstly, I want to dispel a myth for you – hiring a wedding planner or a wedding coordinator is not merely an American tradition or a luxury that only the enormously wealthy indulge in!
+In this day and age, busy couples are investing vast amounts of cash in planning and styling the wedding of their dreams, so it makes sense that you want to produce an amazing wedding that exceeds all expectations!

 A professional wedding planner is your wedding partner in crime!
-A wedding planner will usually have input and involvement in the planning of your wedding from a very early stage in the wedding planning process and will provide professional support with everything from selecting a venue, recommending suppliers, helping you manage your budget, reviewing contracts etc.
+A wedding planner will usually have input and involvement in planning your wedding from a very early stage in the wedding planning process and will provide professional support with everything from selecting your wedding venue, recommending trusted wedding suppliers, and helping you manage your wedding budget reviewing contracts etc.

 It is a wedding planner’s job to ensure the planning process is seamless, leaving you to forget about the less exciting details and enjoy your engagement!
 Most wedding planners will also be able to input into the styling of your wedding, meaning everything looks picture perfect on your wedding day.

 A wedding coordinator will work with you from a much later stage in your wedding planning journey, although, surprisingly, much sooner than your wedding day!
-At One Curious Dream, our wedding coordination service begins three weeks before your wedding which gives us plenty of time to learn about your plans, help you fix any problems and ensure we’re clued up and ready to go on your wedding day!
+At One Curious Dream, my wedding coordination service begins four weeks before your wedding, which gives me plenty of time to learn about your plans, help you fix any problems and ensure I’m prepared and ready to professional coordinate your wedding day.

 It is the job of a wedding coordinator to manage the logistics on the wedding day itself and ensure everything runs smoothly so that you can relax and enjoy every single moment.

-At One Curious Dream, the first thing our wedding coordinators do is meet with you to run through the plan for the wedding day to create a schedule of events.
-This schedule will help us understand the order of events but also will include additional information, such as when your suppliers will be arriving and what they require to set themselves up.
-Your wedding coordinator will also have an overview of how your venue is due to be styled, as well as any elements that they need to assist with throughout the day.
+At One Curious Dream, the first thing I do is meet with you to run through the plan for the wedding day to create a schedule of events.
+This schedule will identify the order of events and include additional information, such as when your suppliers will be arriving and what they require to set themselves up.
+Your wedding coordinator will also have an overview of how your venue is due to be styled and any elements that they need to assist with throughout the day.

-Your wedding coordinator will then contact your suppliers directly to finalise arrangements (one less job for you to do – yay!) and of course, will arrive on the wedding day to manage everything behind the scenes.
-It is a wedding coordinators job to ensure that the right people are in the right place, doing the right things, at the right time.
+Your wedding coordinator will then contact your suppliers directly to finalise arrangements (one less job for you to do – yay!) and, of course, will arrive on the wedding day to manage the logistics behind the scenes.
+It is a wedding coordinators job to ensure that the right people are in the right place, doing the right things at the right time.